Issues

 Higher Education

-As chair of the “Higher Ed” subcommittee I am particularly pleased with the General Assembly’s actions on college tuition.
-This year the House of Delegates passed legislation to make it easier for middle class families to afford college by lowering the price of Prepaid 529 plans.
-The legislation will lower the current cost of an eight-semester contract by more than $3,000.
-Additionally, for the last several legislative cycles, the General Assembly and Virginia’s colleges/universities have wrestled with rising tuition rates and concerns of “unaffordability” for many Virginians.
+As former chair of the “Higher Ed” subcommittee, I worked with a Republican led General Assembly to pass legislation making it easier for middle class families to afford college by lowering the price of Prepaid 529 plans.
+Additionally, Republicans initiated policies addressing rising tuition rates and concerns of “unaffordability” for many Virginians.
 Although initiated in the Appropriations Committee, I was deeply involved in discussions and heard from many citizens regarding rising tuition.
-This year Virginia’s budget provided additional funding for colleges and universities; however, in order to receive the funding, each college/university must “freeze” tuition rates for a period of time.
-Unfortunately, this “carrot and stick” approach was necessary because the last time funding was increased for colleges and universities, with the understanding tuition would be frozen, some institutions raised rates anyway.
-As an added measure and despite significant opposition from higher education institutions, legislation was passed mandating that each Virginia college and university receive public input before raising its tuition.
+In response, Republicans provided additional funding for colleges and universities; however, in order to receive the funding, each college/university was required to “freeze” tuition rates for a period of time.
+Unfortunately, this “carrot and stick” approach was necessary to prevent colleges and universities from taking increased state revenue then raising tuition anyway.
+As an added measure and despite significant opposition from higher education institutions, Republicans also passed legislation mandating that each Virginia college and university receive public input before raising its tuition.

-Traffic.
-In addition to other noticeable traffic projects around Hampton Roads, you will soon see improvements and widening of the Chesapeake High Rise Bridge- from which you can see and pass Dominion’s Chesapeake Energy Center.
-In addition, this year’s budget included funding for expansion of the Hampton Roads Bridge Tunnel by 2025.
+Traffic: The Chesapeake High Rise Bridge (from which you can see and pass Dominion’s Chesapeake Energy Center) is in full swing and set for completion in 2022.
+Additionally, Republican priorities included funding for expansion of the Hampton Roads Bridge Tunnel by 2025.

 Veterans Initiatives